M-Yankov/Tic-Tac-Toe-Client/README.md

 grunt >= 1.0.1 <br />

 ### Run application
 To run the client server with angular.
-Open `CMD` in root directory of project and type `npm install` after that `node scripts\web-server.js` the server is running on [http://localhost:5000](http://localhost:5000)
+Open `CMD` in root directory of the project and type `npm install`.
+After packages are installed execute `node scripts\web-server.js` and the server would run on [http://localhost:5000](http://localhost:5000)

 ### Apply `js` changes
 If the `js` files are updated or changed open `CMD` in root directory of project and type `grunt`.
 Ensure you have